 My goal at work is to make all of our websites accessible to people with disabilities.
 Creating accessible websites isn't complicated.
 The difficulty is making people understand that creating an accessible website doesn't take a tremendous amount of effort.
 Accessible websites give people with disabilities a vast amount of freedom.

-This black and white photo has made me happy for years.
-In college I removed the burner grates from the stove in the most horrible apartment I have ever lived.
+During my 7th semester in college I removed the burner grates from the stove in the most horrible apartment I have ever lived.
 I placed them on some paper in the parking lot and snapped some photos with my old 35mm camera.
 I always took pride in developing beautiful photos myself.

 (Right: Burner Grates, 1999)